DanielMcSheehy/BinanceMarketWatch/README.md

 In the config file, put desired binance coin symbol you want to be notified for, and bitcoin value of the miniumum value you want to be notified.

+You will be texted for any buy order worth more than the BTC value of `BITCOIN_LARGE_BUY_ORDER_FILTER`.
+Make this value bigger to receive less applications (but you might miss lower buy order opertunities).

 Run application with `node index.js`

 To stop application in command line, do control C